-It is remarkable that the civilization that gave the world the very concept of re-incarnation also contributed with a board game that was to extend its influence to the four corners of the world.
+It is remarkable that the civilization that gave the world the very concept of re-incarnation also contributed with a board game that was to extend its influence on the four corners of the world.

-Just so with everything else, including the game of chess.
+As with everything else, including the game of chess.

-It renews the joy of experiencing and sharing the ludic pleasure with family and friends whilst the basic rules of the game and their ancient wisdom are still in operation.
+Paraphrasing a sentence from one of its creators: Quaternity re-introduces the human dimension into the game.
+It renews the joy of experiencing and sharing the ludic pleasure with family and friends, while the basic rules of the millenary invention and its ancient wisdom remain operative.

-Will Quaternity chess, one day, substitute traditional chess?
+Will Quaternity ever replace traditional chess?

 Wait, play, and see for yourselves.

 J. Romano November 2018